uzeportal/bbb-mp4/README.md

 1. Convert one file at a time by executing `node bbb-mp4 MEETING_ID`
 2. Convert in bulk from recording directory by executing `./bbb-mp4-bulk-parallel.sh`
 3. Convert in bulk from the given recording ids in a file by executing `./bbb-mp4-bulk-parallel-input-file.sh`
 4. Convert automatically as soon as recording is published.
-Follow the instructuin here to [setup supervisor](https://github.com/manishkatyan/bbb-mp4#automate-mp4-conversion).
+Follow the instructions to [setup supervisor](https://github.com/manishkatyan/bbb-mp4#automate-mp4-conversion).

 **How it works?**